HiteshAgarwal1/IPL-Data-Dashboard-in-MS-Excel/README.md

 # IPL Data Dashboard

-### IPL is a popular cricket series played annually in India from 2007.
+### IPL is a popular cricket series played annually in India since 2007.
 So, we have generated a lot of data since then which helps in prediction of the future performances of teams and players.
 I have analysed the data which covers the various objectives-

 - To analyse the player’s batting and bowling skills.